builtbybel/burnbytes/README.md

 It's sunday and i was a little bored and thought to show Microsoft how i would have done it.
 The technology was already there (thanks to Albacore) so it only needed a fresh, modern Windows 10 touch.
 The result you see now is Burnbytes

 ## Features
-- Replacement for Microsoft Disk Cleanup with a modern touch of Storage sense
+- 1:1 technical replacement for Microsoft Disk Cleanup with the modern touch of Storage sense
 - 64Bit

 ## Download